IvetteMcDermott/PP2-Js/README.md

 ### The welcome screen

-- *Instructions Button:* It displays a div as pop up, where the instructions can be red.
+- *Instructions Button:* It displays a div as pop up, where the instructions can be read.
 - *Background Button:* It allows the user to play or pause a background audio.
 - *Start Button:* It hides the welcome screen and allows the user to visualize the next one.